|Average Salary||Avg. Hourly Wage|

 Inspectors often have to work on active construction sites with open walls and exposed wiring.

-This brings all the difficulties and hazards you can expect, including the necessity to work around other workers finishing their projects.
+This brings an array of difficulties and hazards you can expect, including working around other workers finishing their projects.

-Like everybody else on the construction site, inspectors have to wear protective equipment like high-visibility vests and helmets.
+Like everybody else on the construction site, they have to wear protective equipment like high-visibility vests and helmets.